gchq/sleeper/docs/designs/postgresql-state-store.md

 With a relational database, larger transactions involve locking many records.
 If a larger transaction takes a significant amount of time, there is potential for waiting based on these locks.
 A relational database is similar to DynamoDB in that each record needs to be updated individually.
-It's not clear whether this may result in slower performance than we would like with large updates, deadlocks, or other contention issues.
+It's not clear whether this may result in slower performance than we would like, deadlocks, or other contention issues.

 We may also be affected by transaction isolation levels.
 PostgreSQL defaults to a read committed isolation level.
 This means that during one transaction, if you make multiple queries, the database may change in between those queries, and